defdf/USocks_Backend/README.md

-# This application is the API for a E-commerce store, namely USocks.
+#  API for a E-commerce store USocks.
 ###### Application is implemeted with Express, main functionalities of this application including:
 - User APIs, with authenticationa and authorization middleware.
 - Product and search APIs.